semanticdata/forgetful-notes/content/Collections/Words.md

 2. A rumour or story, especially one that is untrue or absurd.
 3. Australian slang for an erroneous or improbable story that is claimed to be factual.

+## Gainsay (verb)

+1. Deny or contradict (a fact or statement).
+2. Speak against or oppose (someone).
+3. To declare to be untrue or invalid.

 ## Glib (adjectives)

 1. Performed with a natural, offhand ease.